wez/wezterm/docs/config/lua/config/window_background_gradient.md

     -- The default is "Rgb".
     blend = "Rgb",

+    -- To avoid vertical color banding for horizontal gradients, the -- gradient position is randomly shifted by up to the `noise` value -- for each pixel.
+    -- Smaller values, or 0, will make bands more prominent.
+    -- The default value is 64 which gives decent looking results -- on a retina macbook pro display.
+    -- noise = 64,

     -- By default, the gradient smoothly transitions between the colors.
     -- You can adjust the sharpness by specifying the segment_size and -- segment_smoothness parameters.